Gender Identity Skills Training (GIST) Kilkenny - 5th & 6th March 2025

 • Dr Vanessa Lacey, Managing Director, Gendercare

 Dr Aidan Kelly will present some preliminary data from the Gender Plus clinic that works across Ireland and the UK.
-He will present different demographic and psycho-social data and discuss this in relation to some of the broader dilemmas and concerns raised in the Cass Review.
+He will discuss this in relation to some of the broader dilemmas and concerns raised in the Cass Review.

 • Dr Aidan Kelly, Consultant Clinical Psychologist and Director Gender Plus

 This talk will consider how socio-political and legal contexts impact on the clinical work with gender diverse young people.
-We will think about how clinicians can consider these contexts in clinical practice in order to work ethically with this group of individuals.
+We will consider how clinicians can consider these contexts in clinical practice in order to work ethically with this group of young people.

 • Dr Claudia Zitz, Consultant Clinical Psychologist, Systemic Psychotherapist.
 Gender Plus.

-This section of GIST focuses on the lived experience of transgender people and their families.
-It will cover aspects such as: becoming aware of a gender conflict, revealing plans to gender transition, accessing services, legal aspects, transition in school and the workplace, mental health, grief and loss, discovering new hopes
+TThis section of GIST focuses on the lived experience of transgender people and their families.
+It will cover aspects such as: becoming aware of a gender conflict, revealing plans to gender transition, accessing services, legal aspects, transition in school and the workplace, mental health, grief and loss, discovering new hopes, from a young person and adult perspective and from a parent perspective.

-This module highlights some of the main factors that can help support all family members as they navigate this journey.
+Considering that the most positive outcomes for people considering gender transition is having a supportive family, this module highlights some of the main factors that can help support all on their journey.

 • Catherine Cross, Parent of a young trans person and expert by experience.